 Tours take place in the afternoon and early evening and are easy to book online.
 If you have a large group, or would like to request a private tour you can easily do that from the booking page.

 Who is this tour best for?
 I would choose this tour for ages 13+, mainly due to the time spent in restaurants.
-If you would like to do a food tour with younger children or a private group simply email [email protected] and make an inquiry.

 Best Afternoon Tea Tour